Who should apply

 - have started living in the UK by 31 December 2020

 - have lived in the UK for a continuous 5-year period (‘continuous residence’)

 If you’ve lived in the UK for less than 5 years, you’ll generally be eligible for ‘pre-settled status’ instead.

-Continuous residence means that for 5 years in a row you’ve been in the UK for at least 6 months in each of those 5 years, except for:
+Continuous residence means that for 5 years in a row you’ve been in the UK for at least 6 months in each of the last 5 years, except for: